AndypSheridan/sta-final/README.md

 -
 ​
 ## **Credits**

+JavaScript code taken from YouTube user Well Explained.
+To help with the responsive navbar I used code from the following YouTube video: https://www.youtube.com/watch?v=qSp5C0OOMns
+At the time I had no knowledge of JavaScript so used the exact JS code featured in the video.
+The rest of the header is loosely based on their example but adapted for the needs of the academy.

 ### **Honorable mentions**
 ​
 My mentor, Richard Wells gave me a lot of help and feedback on the project.
 Thanks to the Code Institute community on Slack who helped me realise everyone has difficult days.